tvheadend/tvheadend/docs/property/cache_scheme.md

 (from the application) and the actual write itself (to the disc/storage) as changes are buffered to be written in one go.

+Warning, setting an incorrect scheme can lead to crashes.
+If you're unsure select *System*.

 Scheme                 | Description
 -----------------------|------------
 **Unknown**            | A placeholder status, meaning that the configuration isn’t properly set.